Pyotr Pavlovich Pelehin: Scientific activity

 Pelehin made a great contribution to the development of forensic toxicology.
 He was one of the first Russian scientists to appreciate the experimental formulation of teaching medical sciences and considered absolutely essential to complete practical experience to introduce students to read to them by scientific subjects.

-Pelehin was one of the great linguists of his time and contemporaries testify to his remarkable eloquence.
-At the same time he was one of the most educated men of his time, and had a remarkable erudition.
+Pelehin was one of the great linguists of his time, and contemporaries testify his remarkable eloquence.
+At the same time, he was one of the most educated men of his time, and had a remarkable erudition.
 His large library, in particular, works on forensic medicine and ophthalmology was donated in 1874 to the Mediko-surgical Academy by his son, Professor Paul Pelehin.